AbdulmalikAK/pdsnd_github/README.md

-This document include two projects from data science nanodegree.
+This document include 3 projects from data science nanodegree.

 ### ----------PROJECT 1 -------------